EXPRESSCLUSTER/ECX-SSS/ECX SSS with MSSQL on Windows.md

-# EXPRESSCLUSTER X Single Safe Server with MSSQL Database on Windows.
+# EXPRESSCLUSTER X SingleServerSafe with MSSQL Database on Windows.

-This guide describes how to setup EXPRESSCLUSTER X Single Safe Server with MSSQL Database on Windows Server 2022 Environment.
+This guide describes how to setup EXPRESSCLUSTER X SingleServerSafe with MSSQL Database on Windows Server 2022 Environment.
 EXPRESSCLUSTER X SingleServerSafe is set up on a server.
 It monitors for application errors and hardware failures on the server and, upon detecting an error or failure, restarts the failed application or reboots the server to ensure greater server availability.
 May refer to [this site](https://www.nec.com/expresscluster) for details of ECX itself.